caseman/grease/doc/tutorial/tutorial3.rst

    :pyobject: TitleScreenControls
    :linenos:

 We added the :meth:`start_two_player` method to the :class:`TitleScreenControls` class (line 8 above).
-This creates the :class:`grease.mode.Multi` mode containing two game worlds and pushes it onto the window.
+This creates the |Multi| mode containing two game worlds and pushes it onto the window.
 By default, when a multi-mode is first activated, it activates its first submode.
 This will begin the game for player one.

 Notice that we pass some label strings into the :class:`Game` class constructor to identify each game.
 We'll need to modify that class to support these labels: